tendrl-inc-labs/TetherDB/README.md

 - **Flexible Configuration**:
   - Pass a configuration file (`config_file`) **or** a configuration dictionary (`config`).
   - Clear error handling ensures only one configuration method is used.
+- **Key Listing**:
+  - Retrieve keys from any backend with optional pagination and bucket filtering.
 - **Logging Configuration**:
   - Control logging levels (`debug`, `info`, `none`) directly via `config`.
 - **Lifecycle Management**: